nomothetis/OptionKit/README.md

 * Long options, triggered by flags of the type `--long-option`
 * Mixed options, triggered by either type, such as `-v` or `--version`

-An option (of any type) can have zero or more required parameters.
+An option can have zero or more required parameters.
 Parameters are restricted in that they cannot begin with `-` or `--`, as they would be confused with triggers.

-OptionKit's `OptionParser` class returns a dictionary of `Option` objects mapped to their parameters, if any.
-This is different from the way Ruby's OptionParse works, which is by providing callbacks to be triggered by option calls.
+OptionKit's `OptionParser` class returns a `ParseData` type, which consists of:

+* A dictionary of `Option` objects mapped to their (possibly empty) parameter list.
+* A list of remaining arguments.

 ### Example